-Slovak language, in the case of language approbations also the language of the respective subject approbation per week: 2 per level/semester: 26 Form of the course: on-site learning
+Slovak language, in the case of language approbations also the language of the respective subject approbation

 Examination committee approved by the Scientific Council of PdF UK.
 State examination: the defence of the bachelor thesis is carried out only from one approbation.
 Credits are counted towards "UZ".